 My first consideration was where to place my straw bale garden.
 I wanted partial shade, close to my house, and conveniently placed so I can keep a close eye on progress, yet keeping in mind that it is a “bale of straw” in my garden.

-My son, who knows quite a bit about gardening and had his own plant nursery, was quite sceptical about growing plants in a bale of straw.
+My son, who knows quite a bit about gardening and had his own plant nursery, was quite skeptical about growing plants in a bale of straw.
 He suggested I would never be able to keep enough moisture in a bale above-ground.

 Note from editor: The ‘son’ is Dan – you can read about Dan on our About page!